3 min read

 In this episode of "What’s New with Microsoft," Wade Walker (VP, Microsoft Alliance at Sourcepass MCOE) compares Microsoft 365 Business Premium and Office 365 E3.

-The discussion focuses on three areas:
+The discussion covers three areas:

 • How Microsoft defines each license